 Guidelines for abstracts

-Abstracts submitted to the Rural Communication Working Group should have between 300 and 500 words and must be submitted online here.
+Abstracts are requested for the Online Conference Papers component.
+Abstracts submitted to the Rural Communication Working Group should have between 300 and 500 words and must be submitted online at https://iamcr2022.exordo.com.
 Abstracts submitted by email will not be accepted.

 It is expected that authors will submit only one (1) abstract.
-However, under no circumstances should an author submit more than two abstracts as a single author or as the lead author of a co-authored paper and no author will submit more than one abstract to the Rural Communication Working Group.
-The same abstract or another version with minor variations in title or content must not be submitted to more than one section or working group.
+However, under no circumstances should there be more than two (2) abstracts bearing the name of the same author, either individually or as first author.
+No more than one 1 abstract can be submitted by an author to the Rural Communication Working Group.
+Please note also that the same abstract or another version with minor variations in title or content must not be submitted to more than one section or working group.
 Any such submissions will be deemed to be in breach of the conference guidelines and will be rejected.

-For further information about the Rural Communication Working Group, its themes, submissions, and panels please contact:
+For further information about the Rural Communication Working Group, its themes, submissions and panels please contact: Rico Lie, Wageningen University, The Netherlands (email@example.com) or Sarah Cardey, University of Reading, United Kingdom (firstname.lastname@example.org).